Lip Augmentation Mobile, AL

 Common Injectables are Juvéderm and Restylane.
 A topical anesthetic is applied to the area to help numb your lips and make you more comfortable.
 Injectables are a temporary enhancement and usually last about six months to one year.
 You will have some mild swelling and will be asked to massage your lips for the first couple of days following your procedure.

-This procedure involves removing a small amount of fat tissue from the abdomen, thighs or buttocks of the patient with a small cannula and syringe.
+This procedure involves removing a small amount of fat tissue from the abdomen, thighs, or buttocks of the patient with a small cannula and syringe.
 The fat is purified by washing with saline and then centrifuging.
 The purified fat is injected into the lips.
 A local anesthetic is injected into both the donor site and the lips to make the patient more comfortable.
-Dr, Proffitt prefers this method of enhancement because it has more permanent result than Injectables.
+Dr. Proffitt prefers this method of enhancement because it has more permanent results than Injectables.
 Fat injections do require a small incision at the corners of the mouth and sutures are removed after one week.
-Some swelling is to be expected but application of ice for 24 hours will greatly reduce any discomfort.
+Some swelling is to be expected but the application of ice for 24 hours will greatly reduce any discomfort.
 Lipstick may be applied the next day.
 You may be instructed to massage the area for the first few days.

 This procedure involves the surgical elevation and rotation of the red part of the lip and is a permanent result.
-There will be scars as with any surgical procedure and more down time.
-However this procedure may also be performed in our office under local anesthesia.
+There will be scars as with any surgical procedure and more downtime.
+However, this procedure may also be performed in our office under local anesthesia.

 What are the Risks?

 - If you have a history of fever blisters, you will be at an increased risk of a breakout with all 4 different techniques.
-A prescription for a prophylactic medicine is advisable.
+A prescription for prophylactic medicine is advisable.

 - Some irregularity is normal for the first few days and helped by massaging.

 - Redness and bruising at injection sites

 - Bruising at harvest site for fat injections

 - Swelling of the lips that will dissipate after the first few days